General Information

 At present, only a passing grade is required, but applicants should be aware that both programs are essentially "science-based".
 Therefore, it is important to have a strong background in sciences, particularly chemistry, to be successful in these programs.

 Because there are three components to the admission score, it is important for applicants to perform as well as possible on all three components.
 There is no average which will guarantee admission.
-It is possible that an applicant with a high average (e.g. 80%) will fail to gain admission because of a poor performance on the Test of Critical Skills or Personal Interview.
-Conversely, applicants with lower academic standing sometimes achieve a high non-academic assessment which can raise the overall admission score.
+It is possible that an applicant with a high average will fail to gain admission because of a poor performance on the Test of Critical Skills or Personal Interview.
+Conversely, applicants with lower academic standing may achieve a high non-academic assessment which can raise the overall admission score.
 In the final selections, only applicants who meet minimum standards in each component (e.g. in the admission average and in the non-academic assessment) and whose overall “admission score” is high (relative to the other applicants) will be offered admission.
-Because of the large numbers of highly qualified applications we receive, most individuals admitted in the past 3-5 years have had averages well above 70%.

 Academic average - 60%, Test of Critical Skills - 30%, Personal Video Interview - 10%.

-Any course with a credit of at least 3 c.u.
+Any course with a credit of at least 3 credit units.
 Applicants who have questions about any course’s appropriateness for credit should consult the College office.

-No, Spring and Summer session grades are issued too late to be considered for September admission of the same year.
-Applicants should complete the required courses in the regular (Winter) session prior to admission (i.e. all courses should end no later than April 30 to allow official transcripts to be received in our office by early June).
-Nutrition applicants who are deficient in 6 CU of Psychology or Sociology or an elective course may be admitted as long as 30 CU are completed by April 30, and have taken courses that are included in the Nutrition program in lieu of the missing electives.
+No, spring and summer session grades are issued too late to be considered for September admission of the same year.
+Applicants should complete the required courses in the regular (Winter) session prior to admission (i.e., all courses should end no later than April 30 to allow official transcripts to be received in our office by early June).
+Nutrition applicants who are deficient in 6 credit units of Psychology or Sociology or an elective course may be admitted as long as 30 credit units are completed by April 30, and they have taken courses that are included in the Nutrition program in lieu of the missing electives.
 Any deficiencies in prerequisites must be cleared before entry to the second year.

 It is NOT possible for students who are granted course exemptions in the Nutrition program to reduce the total number of years of study.
-Rather, these students will have a lighter course load in the first (and perhaps second) year of the program.
-Students who have credit for courses in the Nutrition programs should also be aware that they may have to take additional elective courses (which do not count towards the degree) if they wish to meet the minimum course load required to qualify for student loans (9 CU per term), bursaries (18 CU per academic year) or scholarships (18 CU per academic year).
+Rather, these students will have a lighter course load in the first or second year of the program.
+Students who have credit for courses in the Nutrition programs should also be aware that they may have to take additional elective courses (which do not count towards the degree) if they wish to meet the minimum course load required to qualify for student loans (9 credit units per term), bursaries (18 credit units per academic year) or scholarships (18 credit units per academic year).

-Saskatchewan residents are those individuals who have lived and worked full-time in Saskatchewan for at least 12 consecutive months prior to admission (i.e., prior to September 1) without being a full time student.
-To qualify, you must pay income taxes in Saskatchewan and have a Saskatchewan health card.
-You cannot qualify for residency by attending school full time if your home is elsewhere.
+Saskatchewan residents are those individuals who have lived and worked full-time in Saskatchewan for at least 12 consecutive months prior to the admission deadline without being a fulltime student.
+To qualify, you must pay income taxes in Saskatchewan and have a Saskatchewan health card for the year prior to the admission deadline.
+You cannot qualify for residency by attending school if your home is elsewhere.

-Applicants from border communities (e.g., Lloydminster, AB and Flin Flon, MB), residents of the Yukon, Northwest Territories and Nunavut, members of the R.C.M.P. or the Canadian armed forces, graduates of the University of Saskatchewan, and children or spouses of graduates of the University of Saskatchewan are considered Saskatchewan residents for the purposes of their admission application to Pharmacy or Nutrition.
+Applicants from border communities (e.g., Lloydminster, AB and Flin Flon, MB) are considered Saskatchewan residents for the purpose of their admission application to Pharmacy or Nutrition.

-23. Will my past work experience, especially if it is in the medical field, be considered?
+21. Will my past work experience, or volunteer experience, especially if it is in the medical or food service field, be considered?

-No. Work experience is not a criteria for admission, although such experience may help you in answering some of the questions on the Personal Interview.
+No. Work or volunteer experience is not a criteria for admission, although such experience may help you in answering some of the questions on the Personal Interview.

 The Test of Critical Skills was introduced to coincide with the start of our revised programs in Pharmacy and Nutrition which include new Professional Practice courses.
 To succeed in these courses, students must already have achieved a certain level of skill in reading, writing and thinking on a critical level.
 The Test of Critical Skills was developed specifically to measure these skills.
 Using grades assigned for individual courses is not a reliable means of making this specific kind of assessment.